Is Driving Barefoot Legal or Illegal in California?

 I Drive Barefoot

 Personally, I drive barefoot whenever I can get my shoe off.
 I can determine where my foot is on the pedal much better barefoot.

 I don't recommend wearing flip-flops while driving.
 The flip-flop sole can get caught under either pedal.
 I've had my flip-flop catch under the brake pedal twice in my driving career, and that was enough for me.

 Pedals are Staggered

 Have you ever noticed that the accelerator pedal and the brake pedal are set-up in a staggered formation in most cars, well, all the cars I've ever driven have this staggered formation.

-The staggered pedals is not conducive with wearing flip-flops at all!
-If you find yourself in a situation where you need to suddenly hit the brakes, and your wearing flip-flops, the sole of the flip-flop will get caught under the brake pedal!
+The staggered pedals are not conducive with wearing flip-flops at all!
+If you find yourself in a situation where you need to hit the brakes suddenly, and your wearing flip-flops, the sole of the flip-flop will get caught under the brake pedal!
 Partly due to the movement of your foot being faster than the sole of the flip-flop moves, and part due to the staggered formation of the accelerator to the brake pedal.
 Check out the photo below.
 This is a photo from a Ford Explorer.
-The distance from the accelerator up to the brake pedal is a huge 8 inches!
-This is a popular vehicle, and to think every driver has this 8 inch expanse they must cover to go from accelerating to braking, and some of those people may be wearing flip-flops?!
+The distance from the accelerator up to the brake pedal is a huge eight inches!
+This is a popular vehicle, and to think every driver has this eight-inch expanse they must cover to go from accelerating to braking, and some of those people may be wearing flip-flops?!
 This is concerning for me.

 Driving With Boots

 Well, if driving with flip-flops on doesn't concern you, then think about this: Wearing a work boot to drive is just as dicey as wearing flip-flops to drive.